Here are some fun ways to teach your children positional language in a way they will remember.

 12. This is My Turtle

 Here is a simple finger play for youngsters to practise “in” and “out.”
-They are often intrigued by turtles and sharing a picture book about these reptiles is also a fun addition.
+Children are often intrigued by turtles, and sharing a picture book about these reptiles is a fun addition.

 This is my turtle.